Mental health startup eQuoo will be distributed by Unilever in new global youth campaign – TechCrunch

 Silja Litvin, founder and CEO of eQuoo said: “1 in 3 young adults experience an anxiety disorder, crippling and harming too many people at the cusp of their adult lives.
 Together eQuoo and Unilever will equip thousands of people with the personal resilience to manage the pressures of today’s world.”

-PsycApps, which makes eQuoo, is a Digital Mental Health startup that is using gamification, Cognitive behavioral therapy (CBT), Positive Psychology and AI to treat mental illness, using evidence-based features.
-It’s achieved a top rating at ORCHA, the leading health app assessment platform and is also available through the GP EMIS data bank, meaning that NHS doctors can now refer their patients to eQuoo to improve their mental health and wellbeing.
+PsycApps, which makes eQuoo, is a digital mental health startup that is using gamification, cognitive behavioral therapy (CBT), positive psychology and AI to treat mental illness, using evidence-based features.
+It has achieved a top rating at ORCHA, the leading health app assessment platform, and is also available through the GP EMIS data bank, meaning that NHS doctors can now refer their patients to eQuoo to improve their mental health and well-being.

 The market for mental health-oriented games and apps is increasing considerably.
 AKILI, the first ADHD game for children, attained FDA approval.
 In June, the European Medicines Agency approved Akili’s digital therapy for attention deficit hyperactivity disorder (ADHD), which uses a video game to treat the underlying cause of the condition.
 The European Commission has granted a CE mark for the game called EndeavorRx, allowing the product to be marketed in Europe.